Competitively priced and estimated to have the lifecycle costs of typical natural gas combined-cycle plants

 The BWRX-300 is a 300 MWe water-cooled, natural circulation Small Modular Reactor (SMR) with passive safety systems that leverages the design and licensing basis of GEH's U.S. NRC-certified ESBWR.

 Through dramatic and innovative design simplification, the utilization of a licensed and proven fuel design and the incorporation of proven components and supply chain expertise, GEH believes the BWRX-300 can become the lowest-risk, most cost-competitive and quickest to market SMR.

 As the tenth evolution of the Boiling Water Reactor (BWR), the BWRX-300 represents the simplest, yet most innovative BWR design since GE began developing nuclear reactors in 1955.

 Advanced nuclear technologies like the BWRX-300 are a key pillar of GE’s energy transition leadership.
 The BWRX-300 produces no carbon during operation and has been designed to achieve construction and operating costs that are substantially lower than traditional nuclear power generation technologies.

 BENEFITS AND FEATURES

-As a “smart reactor”, BWRX-300 uses natural circulation and passive cooling isolation condenser systems to promote simple and safe operating rhythms.
-In the global race for advanced nuclear, the BWRX-300 sets itself apart with its proven, less complicated processes.
+As a “smart reactor” the BWRX-300 uses natural circulation and passive cooling isolation condenser systems to promote simple and safe operating rhythms.
+In the global race for advanced nuclear power, the BWRX-300 sets itself apart with its proven, less complicated processes.